American Beauty (1999 film): Initial

-Turan felt Ball's lack of constraint when writing the film was the reason for its uniqueness, in particular the script's subtle changes in tone.
-McCarthy said the script was "as fresh and distinctive" as any of its American film contemporaries, and praised how it analyzed the characters while not compromising narrative pace.
-He called Ball's dialogue "tart" and said the characters—Carolyn excepted—were "deeply drawn".
-One other flaw, McCarthy said, was the revelation of Col. Fitts' homosexuality, which he said evoked "hoary Freudianism".
-Jackson said the film transcended its clichéd setup to become a "wonderfully resourceful and sombre comedy".
-He said that even when the film played for sitcom laughs, it did so with "unexpected nuance".
-Hentzi criticized how the film made a mystery of Lester's murder, believing it manipulative and simply a way of generating suspense.
-McCarthy praised the production and costume design, and said the soundtrack was good at creating "ironic counterpoint[s]" to the story.
-Hentzi concluded that American Beauty was "vital but uneven"; he felt the film's examination of "the ways which teenagers and adults imagine each other's lives" was its best point, and that although Lester and Angela's dynamic was familiar, its romantic irony stood beside "the most enduring literary treatments" of the theme, such as Lolita.
-Nevertheless, Hentzi believed that the film's themes of materialism and conformity in American suburbia were "hackneyed".
-McCarthy conceded that the setting was familiar, but said it merely provided the film with a "starting point" from which to tell its "subtle and acutely judged tale".
-Maslin agreed; she said that while it "takes aim at targets that are none too fresh", and that the theme of nonconformity did not surprise, the film had its own "corrosive novelty".

 Retrospective

-A few months after the film's release, reports of a backlash appeared in the American press, and the years since have seen its critical regard wane in a post-9/11 society and after Spacey's sexual assault allegations in 2017.
+A few months after the release of American Beauty, reports of a backlash appeared in the American press.
+In the years since the film's release, its critical regard has waned.
+A significant factor was its themes being seen as trivial after the September 11 attacks and the Great Recession of late 2007 to 2009.

 In 2005, Premiere named American Beauty as one of 20 "most overrated movies of all time."
 Mendes accepted the inevitability of the critical reappraisal, saying in 2008, "I thought some of it was entirely justified—it was a little overpraised at the time."

+In 2017, allegations of sexual assault and misconduct against actor Kevin Spacey surfaced at the height of the MeToo movement, including by children who were underage at the time of the allegations.
+This led many critics and one of Spacey's accusers, actor Anthony Rapp, to find uncomfortable parallels between Spacey and Lester Burnham, his character in American Beauty.

-In 2019, on the occasion of the twentieth anniversary of the film's release, The Huffington Post's Matthew Jacobs wrote that "the film's reputation has tumbled precipitously," adding, "Plenty of classics undergo cultural reappraisals [...] but few have turned into such a widespread punchline."
+In 2019, on the twentieth anniversary of the film's release, The Huffington Post's Matthew Jacobs wrote that "the film's reputation has tumbled precipitously," adding, "Plenty of classics undergo cultural reappraisals [...] but few have turned into such a widespread punchline."

+Similar to Matthew Jacobs's assessment, Stephanie Zacharek for Time wrote, "In 2019, beating up on Sam Mendes' multi-Oscar-winning American Beauty [...] is so painfully easy that it seems unfair.
+The Best Picture winner has fallen largely out of fashion; it rarely appears on critics' lists of favorite movies, and its memory seems to have faded for most moviegoers, too."
+Zacharek concluded, "American Beauty is a movie about a privileged white guy who feels bad about himself and tries to rectify that by exploding his life—only to lose it all in the end.
+It's about a man who thought he had control, but didn't—and who can't, at the very least, relate to that?
+In the context of his own crisis of self-absorption, Lester Burnham couldn't see the real collision course looming ahead, a future of lost jobs and foreclosures, of madhouse doublespeak issuing from the mouths of people whose job it is to lead us, of wars that can't be won and thus keep being fought.
+Maybe it takes a look back at a ridiculous movie to show us how much we've really lost.
+Whatever Ball's 'authentic life' really is, you can bet it's not being lived on Instagram."

 Nonetheless, other critics still defend the artistic value of the film.
-In 2014, on the occasion of the fifteen anniversary of the movie, Entertainment Weekly's Ashley Fetters stated that American Beauty stands as "a classic, if not a masterpiece".
+In 2014, on the occasion of the fifteenth anniversary of the movie, Entertainment Weekly's Ashley Fetters stated that American Beauty stands as "a classic, if not a masterpiece."